Floodtide

 Floodtide is a 1949 British romantic drama film directed by Frederick Wilson and starring Gordon Jackson, Rona Anderson, John Laurie and Jimmy Logan.
+It was written byy George Blake, Donald B. Wilson and Frederick Wilson.

-The film was one of the four of David Rawnsley's films that used his "independent frame" technique, a form of back projection.
+The film was one of the four of art director David Rawnsley's films that used his "independent frame" technique, a form of back projection.

 Plot

 A young Scotsman becomes a ship designer instead of following the family tradition and entering farming.
 He works his way up the firm, marries the boss's daughter, and revolutionises shipbuilding.